lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 is an extension of the syntax for the "generic hybrid cipher" in ANS X9.44 {{ANS-X9.44}}.

 The ASN.1 Module is unchanged from RFC 5990.
-The id-rsa-kem object identifier is used in a backward compatible manner in certificates {{RFC5280}} and SMIMECapabilities {{RFC8551}}.
+The id-rsa-kem-spki object identifier is used in a backward compatible manner in certificates {{RFC5280}} and SMIMECapabilities {{RFC8551}}.
 Of course, the use of the id-kem-rsa object identifier in the